eficode-academy/python3-101/phonebook/05-phonebook.md

 Create a function `load` that loads the saved phonebook back into memory.
 It takes a filename as a parameter and uses the same syntax as `save` does.

-*Hint* Mutate the existing phonebook by using existing functions you created before *Hint* You can easily split string into list by using inbuilt function `.split`
+*Hint* Mutate the existing phonebook by using existing functions you created before *Hint* You can easily split string into list by using method `.split`